SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 These tools integrate directly with your billing and CRM systems, making them a natural next step once manual tracking becomes inefficient.

-You don’t need these yet.
-But when manual spreadsheet updates start taking more than an hour per week, it’s time to automate.
+You do not need these yet.
+But when manual spreadsheet updates start taking more than an hour per week, it is time to automate.

-If you’re using a CRM to track customer data, our best CRM for SaaS startups guide can help you choose one that integrates with these tools.
+If you are using a CRM to track customer data, our best CRM for SaaS startups guide can help you choose one that integrates with these tools.

 Early-Stage (Spreadsheet)